What Happens If You Don’t Sign Divorce Papers?

 The Divorce Process

-Before diving into the potential consequences of refusing to sign divorce papers, it’s essential to understand the divorce process itself.
-Divorce proceedings typically involve several steps, including filing a petition, serving legal notice to the spouse, division of assets, child custody arrangements, alimony discussions, and the finalization of the divorce decree.
-Signing divorce papers is one of the first steps of this process, representing both parties’ agreement to end the marriage legally.
+Divorce proceedings typically involve several steps, including filing a petition, serving legal notice to the spouse, division of assets, maintenance calculations, child support calculations, child custody arrangements, and the finalization of the divorce decree.

 What Happens If You Don't Sign Divorce Papers?